Yoni Nazarathy

 funding sources for my work.

-Statistics with Julia: Fundamentals for Data Science, Machine Learning and Artificial Intelligence.
+Statistics with Julia: Fundamentals for Data Science, Machine Learning and Artificial Intelligence, and

 These are additional notable themes of my work: